artecs-group/RVfpga-sim-addons/RVfpga_ViDBo/README.md

 Then, follow the next steps to run the LedsSwitches program in the RVfpga_ViDBo simulator:

 1. Open a terminal and go into the *RVfpga-sim-addons/RVfpga_ViDBo/examples* folder.
-Run the Verilator-simulator using the following command (Ubuntu 20.04):
+Run the Verilator-simulator using the following command (this is for Ubuntu 20.04; for Ubuntu 22.04 use binary RVfpga_ViDBo_Ubuntu22):
 ```
 <path-to-binary-file>/RVfpga_ViDBo_Ubuntu20 +ram_init_file=LedsSwitches/LedsSwitches.vh
 ```